Yazan03/CTF-writeups2025/TFCCTF2025/KISSFIXESS/README.md

 <img/src="https://github.com/Yazan03/CTF-writeups2025/blob/main/TFCCTF2025/images/9.png">
 <br />

-But when we try it it's rendered as text we can use an iframe to load it as html
+But when we try it, it’s rendered as text.
+We can use an iframe to load it as HTML

 ```py
 st, nd, td = [f"${{banned[{i}]}}" for i in range(3)]